chpxu/dotfiles/README.md

 I will try to remember to give credits and links where possible but I'll probably forget.

-This repo will also be updated when I'm bothered

-- [x] I should make a script doing things

-## General To-Do

-1. [ ] Make system configuration a flake (WIP)

 ## How the repository is structured

 This structure was heavily inspired, and has some code taken from [Misterio77's nix-starter-configs](https://github.com/Misterio77/nix-starter-configs).
 This was extremely helpful in getting me to have a refactored and cleaner NixOS setup.